geonetwork/doc/source/tutorials/hookcustomizations/index.rst

 Hook your own code
 ##################

-At the end of this tutorial, you should be able to customize your own code into GeoNetwork on a clean and easy to upgrade way.
+At the end of this tutorial, you should be able to customize your own code into |project_name| on a clean and easy to upgrade way.
 You should start with the :ref:`tuto-introduction` tutorial first.

 .. toctree::
    :maxdepth: 3